Radiohead229/Exploring-BI-Tools/README.md

 >Follow the official documentaion of Metabase for further info [here](https://www.metabase.com/docs/latest/)

 ## #4 Connecting MySQL Database to Metabase...
-- Under the setting options, scroll to the Admin Settings, click on the Add a database.
+Step 1 - Under the setting options, scroll to the Admin Settings, click on the Add a database.

-- Add all the needed credentials, to connect the desired schema to the metabase database.
+Step 2 - Add all the needed credentials, to connect the desired schema to the metabase database.

-- We can also use the Advanced option to connect MySQL databases using JDBC connection string.
+Step 3 - We can also use the Advanced option to connect MySQL databases using JDBC connection string.

 **DATABASE CONNECTION DONE.**
 >[!NOTE]